-[The official site of Moebius] - While there are very few of his works available to an English-only audience, the last thing I want to do is take away from potential sales by hosting his work here.
-If you speak French and can enjoy his books the way they were originally meant to be enjoyed, please click over and show him some love.
+[The official site of Moebius] - While there aren't many of his works available to an English-only audience, the last thing I want to do is take away from potential sales by hosting his work here.
+If you speak French and can enjoy his books the way they were originally meant to be enjoyed, please click over and show him and his publishers some love.

 A small sample of Moebius’ storyboards for Jodorowsky’s Dune.
 Jodorowsky says there are hundreds of pages of this stuff, which we’ll hopefully see more of when Frank Pavich’s documentary finally sees a release.